About Cincinnati Children's

 About Us at a Glance

-Est. 1883 Full-service, nonprofit pediatric academic medical center and comprises the Department of Pediatrics of the University of Cincinnati College of Medicine.
+Est. 1883 Full-service, nonprofit, comprehensive pediatric health system consisting of more than 50 unique locations that comprises the Department of Pediatrics, University of Cincinnati College of Medicine

 Our vision: to be the leader in improving child health.

-Top 3 in nation in NIH grants/funding for pediatrics.
+Top 2 in nation in NIH grants and funding for pediatrics.